How to Train Your Beginner Horse

 Questions & Answers

-What if your baby you have desensitized your baby too much?
+What if you have desensitized your horse too much?

 If your horse fears nothing, then it is up to you to protect him from the environment in which he lives.